-This resource is a Google Slides file and contains the following:
+This Digital Literature Circles Google Slides resource contains the following:

 - Expectations slide with editable expectations

 - Job Descriptions slide with editable descriptions (plus, an option to delete/add more jobs if you use others)

 - Student Groups slide with editable table size so you can create multiple groups (color-coded for easier managing who is in each group)

 - Job Assignments slide (color-coded to easily move students from one job to the next, or use student photos for an at-a-glance “who does what” approach)